algolia/instantsearch-android/README.md

 InstantSearchHelper helper = new InstantSearchHelper(searcher, widget); // link the widget to the searcher
 ```

 Your widget is now linked to the `Searcher` and will receive search results when a new search is fired, for example by calling `searcher.search(queryTerms)`.
-However, this is not enough: it is very likely that you want to trigger search requests when your user types a query in your SearchView.
+However, this is not enough: it is very likely that you want to trigger search requests when your user types a query in your `SearchView`.
 To do so, simply register it on the `InstantSearchHelper` in your search Activity:

 ```java
 searchView = (SearchView) findViewById(R.id.searchView);